Sony set for $642 million investment in Olympus - sources

-TOKYO Sony Corp (6758.T) will likely approve a plan this week to invest 50 billion yen (395.14 million pounds) in cash-strapped Olympus Corp (7733.T), becoming its biggest shareholder with around a 10 percent stake, three sources familiar with the deal told Reuters.
+TOKYO Sony Corp 76758.T will likely approve a plan this week to invest 50 billion yen ($642 million) in cash-strapped Olympus Corp (7733.T), becoming its biggest shareholder with around a 10 percent stake, three sources familiar with the deal told Reuters.

 Sony wants to nurture new businesses, including medical equipment, to increase revenue as it draws back from loss-making televisions.

-Persistent weakness in its consumer electronics prompted Standard & Poor's to cut Sony's long-term debt rating one notch on Tuesday to BBB, the second-lowest investment grade.
-S&P added that it would lower its rating further unless the inventor of personal music players improved its financial standing.

-The cut will make it more expensive for Sony to borrow money to finance investment and acquisitions.

-Olympus, seeking to retain a high degree of independence, may favor a capital injection from Sony rather than offers of closer business ties from rivals such as medical device maker Terumo Corp (4543.T) and camera maker Fujifilm Holdings Corp (4901.T).
+Meanwhile Olympus, seeking to retain a high degree of independence, may favour a capital injection from Sony rather than offers of closer business ties from rivals such as medical device maker Terumo Corp (4543.T) and camera maker Fujifilm Holdings Corp.

 An allotment of new shares to Sony in October should raise the ratio to 10 percent, the sources said.

-(Additional reporting by Taiga Uranaka; Writing by Tim Kelly; Editing by Michael Watson and Edmund Klamann)
+(Additional reporting by Taiga Uranaka; Writing by Tim Kelly; Editing by Michael Watson)